samanix/laranix/README.md

 The basic theme for Laranix is copied to the `resources/themes` directory, you can either setup your compilers and/or copy the files to the `public\themes` directory, or you can use the command to symlink.

-    php artisan laranix:themer:link {images|styles|scripts}
+    php artisan laranix:themer:link {theme} {images|styles|scripts}

-Where each argument corresponds to the folder required.
+Where the first argument is the theme key, and the 2nd corresponds to the folder required.

 ### Controller
 Laranix runs its own base controller, you can extend this class in your own controllers, or roll your own entirely, if